UD-Math-Data-Science-1/notes/regression/multilinear.md

 y \approx w_1 + w_2 t + \cdots + w_d t^{d-1},
 $$

 which is a polynomial of degree $d-1$.
+This allows representation of data that depends on $t$ in ways more complicated than a straight line.
+But it can also introduce variance.

 ## Case study: Fuel efficiency